 The following were the nine missions in existence before the formation of the St. Thomas Syro Malabar Catholic Diocese of Chicago: Chicago (1983), Brooklyn, NY (1993), West Chester & Bronx, NY (1993), Houston (1994), Dallas (1996), Newark, New Jersey (1996), Rockland, NY (1996), Philadelphia (1999) and San Jose (2000).

-With the establishment of the St. Thomas Syro-Malabar Catholic Diocese of Chicago, all the Knanaya Catholics and Knanaya Catholic Missions in the U.S. came under this diocese.
+With the establishment of the St. Thomas Syro Malabar Catholic Diocese of Chicago, all the Knanaya Catholic Missions in the U.S. fall under this diocese.
 His Excellency Mar Jacob Angadiath appointed Rev. Fr.
 Abraham Mutholath on October 3, 2001 as the Syncellus (Vicar General) of the Eparchy.
-His special charges in the diocese are over Catechism, Youth, Pious Associations, Vocations, Family Apostolate and Special Concerns of the Knanaya Catholic Community.
-Bishop Mar Jacob Angadiath established St. Pius X Knanaya Catholic Mission in Los Angeles on March 17, 2002 and appointed Fr.
-Abraham Mutholath as the first mission director.
+Bishop sent his official acceptance letter of missions on October 29, 2003 and asked the mission directors to continue their service in the missions.